AdityaPawar162/payload_visualization_and_metrics/README.md

 * Sets up the necessary Pinocchio data structures

 ### Robot Description Processing
-When a URDF is received via the `robot_description` topic:
+When a URDF is recieved via the `robot_description` topic:
 1. Saves the URDF to a temporary file
 2. Creates a Pinocchio model from the URDF
 3. Initializes the collision model
 4. Performs the following operations:
-  * Forward kinematics
+   - Forward kinematics
-  * Jacobian computation
+   - Jacobian computation
-  * Collision checking
+   - Collision checking

 ### Key Methods